LonaBam/alx-system_engineering-deveops/0x00-shell_basics/README.md

 9-firstdirdeletion - This script deletes a directory 10-back - This script changes the working directory to the previous one 11-lists - This script listas all the files (even the hidden ones) in the current directory, the parent of the working directory and the /boot directory in long format
+12-file_type - This script prints the type of the file in question